awslabs/aws-iot-greengrass-accelerators/accelerators/machine_learning_inference/Greengrass_Connectors.md

    [...]
    [2019-08-18T01:14:56.739-07:00][INFO]-All topics subscribed.    {"clientId": "<THING NAME>"}
    ```

+### Deploy Cloud Configurations to the Greengrass Core

-1. From the Greengrass Console, navigate to your created Greengrass Group and perform *Actions->Deploy* to deploy to the Greengrass Core machine.
+1. From the AWS Console of AWS IoT Greengrass, navigate to the Greengrass Group you created with the Cloudformation, and perform *Actions->Deploy* to deploy to the Greengrass Core machine.
    1. Alternatively, Greengrass deployment command can be found in from the CloudFormation stack, using the command below:

    ```bash